Stockspot: History

 Stockspot completed a second Series A round of venture capital financing in June 2015 adding Rocket Internet and H2 Ventures onto its register.
-It was named in the global FinTech100 report by KPMG in December 2015.

-It completed another round of capital financing (Series B) in May 2017, led by Exchange-traded fund pioneer and ETF Securities founder Graham Tuckwell and Alium Capital.
+Stockspot completed another round of capital financing (Series B) in May 2017, led by Exchange-traded fund pioneer and ETF Securities founder Graham Tuckwell and Alium Capital.

-Products and services

-Stockspot’s platform provides both financial advice and investment management to its customers.
-Based on an online questionnaire, it uses software and algorithms to determine the customer’s risk profile and goals.
-It recommends an investment strategy and the platform then monitors and rebalances the portfolio for the customer.

-Money is invested in low-fee Exchange Traded Funds (ETFs) across multiple asset classes including Australian Shares, Global Shares, Emerging Markets Shares, Fixed Income and Gold.
-It also provides the ability for its customers to personalise their portfolios with various investment themes.
-A strategic asset allocation strategy is used to optimise portfolio returns, and reduce volatility by asset class or geography.
-Its investment philosophy is that investing in index-based ETFs provides better after-fee returns compared to actively managed portfolios in developed markets like Australia.

 Controversy

 In December 2016, Stockspot accidentally released the financial and personal details of customers.
 According to the ABC report, Stockspot was unaware of the breach until they were contacted by the affected customer.
 CEO Chris Brycki confirmed that this was a one-off incident that affected a single client account and there was no financial risk to the client impacted.